Frequently Asked Questions

 Feedback sensitivity

-The laser performance can be significantly affected for a back-reflection level higher than –41 dB.
-To avoid any effect on the laser due to undesired back-reflections, we advise connecting an isolator to the laser output.
+The laser performance can be significantly affected for a back-reflection level higher than –40 dB.
+To avoid any effect on the laser due to undesired back-reflections, we advise connecting an isolator to the laser output..

-No, for a standard laser module no isolator is delivered.
-We can deliver an isolator on request.
-Otherwise, a standard off-the-shelve isolator is sufficient in most cases, for example from Thorlabs (IO-G-1550-APC or IOT-G-1550A) or any other supplier.
+A standard off-the-shelve fiber-optic isolator is sufficient in most cases, for example from Thorlabs (IO-G-1550-APC or IOT-G-1550A) or any other supplier.

 Having a different question?